Ancishan/bicycle-store-server/README.md

-Bicycle Store API 🚴‍♂️
+car Store API 🚴‍♂️
-Welcome to the Bicycle Store API, a comprehensive backend application built using Express and TypeScript.
-This application integrates with MongoDB via Mongoose to provide robust data management for bicycles and orders. 🚲✨
+Welcome to the car Store API, a comprehensive backend application built using Express and TypeScript.
+This application integrates with MongoDB via Mongoose to provide robust data management for cars and orders. 🚲✨

 Project Objective
-Develop a feature-rich API to manage bicycle products and customer orders, ensuring data integrity through Mongoose schema validation and handling various CRUD operations.
+Develop a feature-rich API to manage car products and customer orders, ensuring data integrity through Mongoose schema validation and handling various CRUD operations.

 Features:
-1.Bicycle Management
+1.car Management
-2.Add, update, delete, and view bicycles.
+2.Add, update, delete, and view cars.
-3.Enum-based categorization for bicycle types.
+3.Enum-based categorization for car types.
 4.Inventory management to track product availability.
 5.Order Management
-6.Place orders for bicycles with quantity and price validation.
+6.Place orders for cars with quantity and price validation.
 7.Automatic inventory updates upon order placement.
 8.Calculate total revenue using MongoDB aggregation.
 9.Error Handling